Michigan is known as a “no-fault” insurance state. As a result, you must look at two potential sources of recovery:

 Your own insurance company is obligated to pay all reasonable and necessary medical bills and expenses associated with the injuries you suffered in your automobile accident for the rest of your life.
 However, if you have purchased what is known as a “coordinated policy” your primary insurance carrier, if you have one, may be billed first and then your automobile insurance carrier will pick up any unpaid balance.
 Irregardless, you should never have to pay a medical bill out of your own pocket as long as it is related to the automobile accident.

-If you are in need of nursing care around your home as a result of the injuries you sustained in an automobile accident, you or your caregiver is entitled to be compensated by your insurance company.
-These services are usually performed by a dedicated friend or family member and include, but are not limited to the following:
+If you are in need of nursing care as a result of the injuries you sustained in an automobile accident, you or your caregiver are entitled to be compensated by your insurance company.
+These services are usually performed by a dedicated friend or family member and include, but are not limited to, the following:

 - Assistance with toileting